 Once you have a lever action + handguard combo picked out (or one of the tactical-ready lever guns), you're ready to go hog wild in terms of attachments.
 A lever action with a picatinny rail on top and some MLOK slots on the side is ready for just about any black rifle attachment you can imagine.

-The most common tactical lever action accessories are lights, red dots, fixed power or short range scopes, bi-pods, and more recently, stocks.
+As the pictures above show, the most common tactical lever action accessories are lights, red dots, fixed power or short range scopes, bi-pods, suppressors, and more recently, stocks.

 Just a couple years ago the only aftermarket options for lever action stocks were ever-fancier wood ones.
 These days, Form Rifle Stocks and Ranger Point Precision have some adjustable / tactical stocks and I suspect more will be on the market soon.
 Below is glamor shot of RPP's stock, with some bear rounds on standby.